 In addition, the Academy streamed videos of its monthly meetings on the Internet and made them available later on its web pages.

 Where internal communications were concerned, further efforts were made to develop and adopt network-based forms of communication and collaboration.

 Economy and administration of assets

-The auditor of the Academy’s accounts and administrative procedures in 2018 was the chartered accountant Professor Markku Koskela, with the chartered accountant Riku Kärnä as his deputy.
-A financial report and auditor’s statement will be published in connection with the 2018 Year Book.
+The auditor of the Academy’s accounts and administrative procedures in 2019 was the chartered accountant Professor Markku Koskela, with the chartered accountant Riku Kärnä as his deputy.
+A financial report and auditor’s statement will be published in connection with the 2019 Yearbook.

-The Administrative Manager attended training meetings connected with the employment legislation, the revisions made to the law on foundations, the data protection legislation and communications in general; the Administrative Secretary attended training meetings on communications, the data protection legislation and the processing of grant applications, and the Office Secretary training sessions on communications.
-In addition, the Administrative Manager, Administrative Secretary and Office Secretary received instruction in first aid.
-The staff also took part in information sessions and seminars arranged by organizations with which the Academy collaborates.
+The Administrative Manager attended training meetings connected with the employment legislation, employee welfare and the administration of foundations, and also took part in seminars in relevant fields.
+The Administrative Secretary attended training meetings on communications, publishing and the processing of grant applications, and the Office Secretary took part in training sessions on communications.
+In addition, the staff received training in information technology and attended information sessions and seminars arranged by organizations with which the Academy collaborates.

 The Academy paid salaries or fees to a total of 26 persons during the year.

 The Finnish Academy of Science and Letters has been intimately involved in the mentoring programme for researchers arranged jointly by the Academy of Finland and the Council of Finnish Academies from May 2017 onwards, for which Olavi Nevanlinna has been the chair of the steering committee and the Secretary General a member of that committee.

 During the year the Finnish Academy of Science and Letters proposed candidates for an innovation prize for women and for the Kordelin Prize for Science to be awarded by the Federation of Finnish Learned Societies.